x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-11-23**
+- now the last sorting method will be marked
+- now the `sort order` button will also trigger sorting

 **2021-11-01**
 - useing TW name data. if not found, convert from CN
 - unreleased ship name marked with `*` *(on that server)*